hashicorp/nomad/website/source/intro/vs/chef-puppet-etc.html.md

 ---
 layout: "intro"
-page_title: "Vault vs. Chef, Puppet, etc."
+page_title: "Nomad vs. Chef, Puppet, etc."
 sidebar_current: "vs-other-chef"
 description: |-
-  Comparison between Vault and configuration management solutions such as Chef, Puppet, etc.
+  Comparison between Nomad and configuration management solutions such as Chef, Puppet, etc.
 ---

-# Vault vs. Chef, Puppet, etc.
+# Nomad vs. Chef, Puppet, etc.

 A big part of configuring software is setting up secrets: configuring a web application to talk to a service, configuring the credentials of a